SonyMobile/kubernetes-bootstrap/README.md

      --query 'Role.Arn'
    ```

-2\. `make deploy-bootstrap`
+2\. `make deploy-prereqs`

-   Use this make target to create the Terraform local-state that is used to bootstrap Terraform
+   Use this make target to create the resources required by Terraform.
+This includes creating the
-   itself.
-This includes creating the Terraform state bucket on S3 and creating a DynamoDb table
-   used for to prevent concurrent deploys.
-Terraform local state is used here to avoid the
+   Terraform state bucket on S3 and creating a DynamoDb table used for to prevent concurrent deploys.
-   :chicken: and :egg: situation that Terraform requires some AWS resources to work.
-This step
-   will create a terraform state file in the folder terraform/bootrap using the name
-   ${ENVIRONMENT}-terraform.tfstate.

 3\. `make deploy-infra`